 (a) I agree to abide by the individual and group standards appropriate to the cultural setting of the Program, including the laws and standards of conduct of the Placement Country, and to comply with CRS' rules and regulations regarding behavior whether or not such rules and regulations are specific to the Program.
-I also acknowledge that I have read and understand my obligations as set forth in the CRS "Safeguarding" attached to this Agreement as Appendix A, and that my signature on this Agreement substitutes for the signature required on the Acknowledgement form of that Policy.
+I also acknowledge that I have read and understand my obligations as set forth in the CRS Code of Conduct and Ethics, CRS Policy on Safeguarding, and CRS Policy on Social Media included in this Agreement as Appendix A, and that my signature on this Agreement substitutes for any signature required on an acknowledgement form included in those documents.